shraddha-an/puzzles/README.md

 5. Given an array of unique integers, make the array consecutive, then return the additional number of integers added.

 6. Almost Increasing Sequence: Given a sequence of integers as an array, determine whether it is possible to obtain a strictly increasing sequence by removing no more than one element from the array.

+7. Matrix Element Sum: Given matrix, a rectangular matrix of integers, where each value represents the cost of the room, your task is to return the total sum of all rooms available for occupancy.
+Free rooms & the rooms below the free rooms are unfit for occupancy.

+8. All Longest Strings: Given an array of strings, return another array containing all of its longest strings.